 Four volumes fall under an overarching body of work The Invisible Yoke; they include Carry Me Ohio, Sin & Salvation in Baptist Town, The Seven Cities, and We, the Free.
 These projects are the result of extended studies.
 Each of these chapters are committed to publication with Swiss publisher Sturm & Drang.

-I Love You, I’m Leaving is newer work by the artist that looks at family.
-It is a meditation on familial bonds, longing, and memory.
+I Love You, I’m Leaving is a meditation on familial bonds, longing, and memory.
 The series borrows from personal experience and the visual language of the everyday.
 It creates a fictional account that mirrors reality.
 Eich made this work during a time of personal domestic unease; he photographed as his parents separated, and his family moved to a new city.